Jochen Wermuth

-Jochen Wermuth (born 13 December 1969) is a German investor, who serves on the steering committees of the "100% Impact" family office network and the "Europeans for DivestInvest" investor association.
+Jochen Wermuth (born 13 December 1969) is a German climate impact investor, who serves on the steering committee of the "DivestInvest" investor association to which asset owners and managers with some $40 trillion of assets have committed as of 2021.
 He is the founder and Chief Investment Officer of Wermuth Asset Management, a German family office and investment advisory firm committed to sustainable investments.
-As of June 2017, he is also a member of the investment committee for the EUR 24 billion Energy Transition Fund (Atommüllentsorgungsfonds).
+From June 2017 until his resignation on 19 February 2024 he was also a member of the investment committee for the EUR 24 billion German Sovereign Wealth Fund KENFO.

 Biography

 Jochen Wermuth was born in Boston, Massachusetts, where his parents Dr. Dieter Wermuth and Professor Dr. Nanny Ellen Wermuth were studying on Fulbright scholarships at Tufts and Harvard University, respectively.

 He is the eldest of their four sons, Martin (1974), Peter (1976) and Ulli (1981).
 Jochen graduated magna cum laude and with honours from Brown University, and holds a BA in Mathematics and Economics and MA in Economics.
 He also passed his qualifying exams for a Doctorate in Economics at Balliol College, Oxford.
-He was married to Russian ecologist Alexandra Kornilova until 21 September 2022.
-The couple has three children, Niklas (2005), Alina (2008), Kristina (2012).
+With Russian ecologist Alexandra Kornilova they have three children, Niklas (2005), Alina (2008), Kristina (2012).

 In 1993, Jochen Wermuth became an EU-TACIS adviser to Russia's Ministry of Finance in the area of "fiscal policy framework development" based on his studies of the transformations following German unification.
 He co-founded the World Bank sponsored Economic Expert Group under the Ministry of Finance of Russia and headed it between 1995 and 1997.
 In 1997, he joined Deutsche Bank's Global Markets Division in London as Director of Russian debt capital markets origination, working from Moscow as a member of the management committee responsible for setting up Deutsche's fully licensed subsidiary there.
 While working for Deutsche Bank, from 1997 to 1998, Jochen Wermuth and his team raised around $8 billion in financing for Russia.
 He left Deutsche Bank with an outstanding bonus claim for $37m an issue which was eventually settled amicably out of court.

 In 1999, Jochen Wermuth became the Founding Partner and Chief Investment Officer of Wermuth Asset Management GmbH, a family office and investment advisor.

 He is a member of the board of the Liberal Mission Foundation and a supporter of Greenpeace.